jasmitha999/Predictza/README.md

 Personalized precautions based on predicted disease type

-Printable, shareable format for doctors or patient records
+Printable, shareable format suitable for doctors and patient records

 🌐 Future Enhancements
 Integration with cloud-based databases for better scalability

 Support for DICOM and other clinical ECG formats